-One exciting Terra feature is the ability to share workspaces as part of the publication process.
-Publications and pre-prints can refer reviewers and/or peers to Terra-based resources, providing a simple route for researchers to explore each other's methodologies in detail.
-This article describes the format for citing individual workflows and workspaces, as well as the versions of the Cromwell execution engine and the Workflow Description Language (WDL) used on the Terra platform.
+Sharing workspaces as part of the publication process is a useful aspect of working in Terra.
+Publications and pre-prints can refer reviewers and/or peers to Terra-based resources, helping researchers to explore each other's methodologies in detail.
+This article describes the format for citing individual workflows and workspaces, as well as the versions of the Cromwell execution engine and the Workflow Description Language (WDL) used in your analysis on Terra.

 Citing workflows and workspaces

-Citing a workspace or workflow can facilitate the examination of your data by reviewers.
-You can cite either an individual workflow or an entire workspace (workflows, Jupyter Notebooks, test data, dashboard info, etc.) as demonstrated below.
+Citing a workspace or workflow makes it easier for reviewers to examine your data.
+You can cite an individual workflow or an entire workspace (workflows, Jupyter Notebooks, test data, dashboard info, etc.) as demonstrated below.

 Citation format: Last Name, First Initial.
 (Year, Month Day that your workspace/method was last modified) name of your workspace/method [workspace or method] Retrieved Date from URL to workspace/method/method results

-Additionally, if you wish to cite the Cromwell execution engine or the WDL themselves, as is the case when you are publishing analyses using one of the Broad Institute's workflows, you can do so using the example below:
+If you wish to cite the Cromwell execution engine or the WDL themselves, as is the case when you are publishing analyses using one of the Broad Institute's workflows, please use the example below:

 Voss K, Gentry J and Van der Auwera G.

 Full-stack genomics pipelining with GATK4 + WDL + Cromwell [version 1; not peer reviewed].

 If you are simply looking for a way to cite the Terra platform as a whole, please cite the landing page as you would any website.
 We plan to write a manuscript about Terra; once that is published or posted as a pre-print, we will update this article with full citation information.